IronicResearch/descent-builder/README.md

 StereoGraphics also offered an inexpensive pair of eyewear which depended on alternating left/right display fields in page-flipping mode.
-Game apps hosted on MS-DOS at the time used VGA graphics boards which featured “mode X” for accessing all 4 pages of 64KB video memory.
+Game apps hosted on MS-DOS at the time used VGA graphics boards which featured “mode X” for accessing all 4 planes of 64KB video memory.
 This special VGA video memory configuration allowed support for quad-buffered stereoscopic page-flipping modes, as supported via OpenGL on higher-end SGI graphics workstations.